-Scenario One - Emphasize landscape resiliency.
-This scenario places greater emphasis on restoring the landscape with fuels treatments through prescribed fire, wildfire, and mechanical treatments in those landscapes where they are appropriate, and using suppression where appropriate, to enhance landscape resiliency.

-Scenario Two - Emphasize fuels treatments to create fire-adapted communities.
-This scenario places greater emphasis on fuels treatments within the WUI and areas identified in CWPPs and similar plans.

-Scenario Three - Emphasize the creation of fire-adapted communities through collaboration and self-sufficiency.
-This scenario places greater emphasis on assisting private citizens, landowners, and land managers to increase collaborative efforts and take action to protect their values at risk.
+- Scenario One Emphasize landscape resiliency.
+This scenario places greater emphasis on restoring the landscape with fuels treatments through prescribed fire, wildland fire, and mechanical treatments including active forest management with harvest of commercial products in those landscapes where they are appropriate, and using suppression where appropriate, to enhance landscape resiliency. - Scenario Two Emphasize fuels treatments to create fire-adapted communities.
+This scenario places greater emphasis on fuels treatments, including active forest management, within the WUI and areas identified in CWPPs and similar plans. - Scenario Three Emphasize the creation of fire-adapted communities through collaboration and self-sufficiency.
+This scenario places greater emphasis on assisting private citizens, landowners, and land managers to increase collaborative efforts and take action to protect their values at risk. - Scenario Four Emphasize effectiveness in wildfire response.

-Active vegetation management, Deschutes County, OR.
-Credit: West Region

-Scenario Four - Emphasize effectiveness in wildfire response.
 This scenario places greater emphasis on increasing the effectiveness and efficiency of firefighting organizations across all jurisdictions.